pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

 - Specify none or the minimally required ``query string parameters``
 - Separate static and dynamic distributions (two origins)

-## CloudFront with ALB sticky sessions
+## CloudFront with **ALB sticky sessions** - EXAM QUESTION
-- Must forward / whitelist the cookie that controls the session affinity to the origin to allow the session affinity to work
+-` Must forward / whitelist the cookie that controls the session affinity to the origin` to allow the session affinity to work
 - Set a TTL to a value lesser than when the authentication cookie expire

 ``Cookie: AWSALB=...``